Ralph Chukwuemeka Opara (MON)

 Over the past years, the Ralph Opara Memorial Lecture series have been graced by eminent personalities and past speakers who include, Dr Lucky Akaroese (Prof of Sociology), Dr Sam Amadi – former Executive Chairman of Nigeria’s National Electricity Regulation Commission (NERC), Dr Hussaini Abdu – former Country Director of ActionAid International in Nigeria speaking on “Democracy and the Rule of Law in Nigeria: The Journey so far” (2011), “Terrorism, Insecurity and Irredentist Movements: The Challenge for Nation Building in Nigeria” (2012), “Taking the Nigerian Child Off the Streets: The impact of corruption on achieving Universal Primary Education” (2013), respectively.
 In addition to the 2015 edition of the lecture series, a community cause project was also commissioned in honour of Ralph Opara.

-The 2019 edition of the lecture which is 10th in the series, will hold on 31st May, 2019 at the Copthorne Hotel, Salford Quays, Manchester, M50 3SN, during 23rd Annual International Converge of the National Association of Seadogs and the 9th NAS Charity Red Ball which aimed to raise funds to support the work of Mustard Tree - a Homeless charity supporting people in poverty and facing homelessness across Greater Manchester.
+The 2019 edition of the lecture, the 10th in the series, held on 31st May, 2019 at the Copthorne Hotel, Salford Quays, Manchester, United Kingdom, during 23rd Annual International Converge of the National Association of Seadogs and the 9th NAS Charity Red Ball which aimed to raise funds to support the work of Mustard Tree - a Homeless charity supporting people in poverty and facing homelessness across Greater Manchester.